Farm that hired Cristhian Rivera, Mollie Tibbetts' suspected killer, did not use E-Verify system, official says

 However, Yarrabee Farms co-owner and manager Dane Lang clarified Tuesday afternoon that the farm did not use a federal E-Verify check on suspect Cristhian Rivera, despite the company's claim earlier in the day that it did.

-Lang said Rivera provided a state issued photo identification and social security card.
+Lang said Rivera provided a state-issued photo identification and social security card.
 “We learned that our employee was not who he said he is.”

 Rivera, 24, was arrested and charged with first-degree murder Tuesday after the body of Tibbetts, a 20-year-old University of Iowa student, was discovered in a cornfield about 12 miles southeast of Brooklyn, where she was last seen running.
 Police said Rivera was in the country illegally and an immigration detainer was placed on him after his arrest.